SDXamarinDevs/August-2017-MonkeyChat/ReadMe.md

 ### Create the Mobile App Project

-Using the Dependency Injection Container of your choice create a new solution using the QuickStart Templates.
-You will want to add the AzureMobileClient to your solution.
+Using the QuickStart Templates, create a new Xamarin Forms application using Prism and DryIoc.
+To do this open your CLI and enter the command `dotnet new prismforms -h`.
+This will list the full help file with all of the options available for the QuickStart Template.
+Be sure to take note of the Data Providers as you will want to include the `AzureMobileClient`.
+If you forget to do this you will lose out on all of the bootstrapping for both the Microsoft.Azure.Mobile.Client and AzureMobileClient.Helpers libraries.

 After opening your solution add